JYeop/react-native-responsive-number/README.md

 });
 ```

-- deviceWidth: Returns the screen pixel height of the device.
+- deviceWidth(number): Returns the screen pixel height of the device.

 ```js
 import { StyleSheet } from "react-native";